USCGC Acushnet (WMEC-167): North East and International Ice Patrol Service - 1946 to 1968

 While in Portland, Maine Acushnet became a friend to the maritime community with her search-and-rescue endeavors.
-While in Maine, Acushnet not only served as a vessel for SAR, but also as part of the International Ice Patrol.
-Acushnet and her role in the International Ice patrol was featured in the April 22nd 1957 edition of Life Magazine.
-Between 1946 and 1959, Acushnet responded to a major fire in Bar Harbor, Maine, salvaged a vessel that ran aground in the Kennebec River, and assisted two tankers that broke in half during a violent storm.
+While in Maine, Acushnet served as a search and rescue vessel, and as part of the International Ice Patrol.
+Acushnet and her role in the International Ice Patrol was featured in the April 22nd 1957 edition of Life magazine.
+In September 1947, Acushnet fought a fire in Bar Harbor, Maine.
+On 4 October 1950, the cutter worked with USCGC Cowslip and USCGC Snohomish to free MV Berwindvale which had run aground in the Kennebec River.